 Marion loved the smell of her cooking so much, it seemed a waste to vent all of the wonderful aromas outside.
 Generally, most people would prefer kitchen venting to exhaust outside the house.

 Yes, attic venting is important.
 This, however, might be a bit much.
 Maybe trying to save on shingles?
 Besides this one, see which home renovations you’re likely to regret later.

 It’s never a good idea to hang a ceiling fan solely by electrical cable.
 Don’t miss these 13 things a handyman will never tell you, but every homeowner should know.

 There are always options when it comes to buying a toilet—some better than others.

 Duct tape compression fittings

 What’s weird about this is that it appears that the drain parts are brand new.
 Installing drain lines and p-traps under a sink doesn’t normally call for duct tape.
 Bound to be a few plumbing leaks here.
-If you’ve had more than your fair share of plumbing issues, check out these 31 secrets your plumber won’t tell you.
+Like this one, see other home renovations you are likely to regret later.